 Last weekend I presented a seminar at a women’s retreat and afterwards had some one-on-one time with a few participants.
 During one conversation a woman told me it was a challenge to be consistent with exercise, and shared all of the reasons why.
-I said, “my, you have a lot of excuses.”
-She looked at me and said, “you’re right, I do!”
+I said, “my, you make a lot of excuses.”
+She looked at me and said, “Wow, you’re right, I do!”

 I loved her response!
 In that instant, she realized she was in control.